BoxZero-Company/BXZ-lang/README.md

 Finally, if an error occurs, suggest a solution (e.g., re‑run python install.py).

 Short Example Prompt the User Can Copy:
 "I want to write a simple web page in BXZ-lang that displays the message 'Hello, world!'.
 Please write the code and explain how to run it.
-Use the files in the BXZ-lang repository (like template.bxz or sample.bxz) as a guide."
+Use the files in the BXZ-lang repository (like template.bxz or sample.bxz) as a guide.

-Let me know if you'd like me to turn this into a ready‑to‑paste system prompt or a ChatGPT custom instruction!